I know why people search “Why I Left eXp Realty” so often.

 Agents are contractors, not employees.

-And it takes time to find a company that’s a great fit for a real estate agent’s business style.
+And it takes time to find a company that’s an excellent fit for a real estate agent’s business style.

 So why are agents leaving?